clearcontainers/runtime/docs/developers-clear-containers-install.md

 The latest kernel for Clear Linux can be found on
 [the releases page](https://github.com/clearcontainers/linux/releases).
 The Clear Linux kernel can be used to rebuild and modify a custom VM container kernel as needed.
-The example below demonstrates how to do this using the [osbuilder](https://github.com/clearcontainers/osbuilder) tooling.
+The following example demonstrates how to do this using the [osbuilder](https://github.com/clearcontainers/osbuilder) tooling.

 ```bash